Millonarios F.C.

-It is the second most successful team in Colombian football with 21 official titles, including national and international championships.
-The team has won 15 championships in the local Colombian League, 3 Colombian Cup titles, and 1 Colombian Super Cup title.
-It also won the won the Small Club World Cup in 1953, the Copa Simón Bolívar continental championship in 1972 and the last edition of the Copa Merconorte in 2001.
+It is the second most successful team in Colombian football with 23 official titles, including national and international championships.
+The team has won 16 championships in the local Colombian League, 3 Colombian Cup titles, and 2 Colombian Super Cup titles.
+It also won the Small Club World Cup in 1953, the Copa Simón Bolívar continental championship in 1972 and the last edition of the Copa Merconorte in 2001.

 According to the IFFHS, Millonarios is the fourth-best Colombian club of the 20th century and the ninth-best Colombian club of the 21st century.
 It has been included in lists of the best football clubs of all time made by major international sports media, being the only Colombian team present on them.
 By CONMEBOL's standards, Millonarios is the third-best Colombian club in international tournaments, with 396.85 points, and ranks 51st in the official ranking of Copa Libertadores clubs.
 It is recognized by FIFA as one of the Classic Clubs of the World and named by the organization as the First Ambassador of Colombian Football.